Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 Agent type used for pathfinding.
 Available types are configured in the Unity navigation window: `Window > AI > Navigation > Agents`.

+#### Area Mask

+The area mask which defines the walkable areas for this agent.

 ### Pathfinding

 #### Enable Pathing

-Allow this entity to automatically find a path to it's goal (if it has a goal).
+Allow this entity to find a path to it's goal (if it has a goal).

+#### Disable Automatic Repathing

+Disable automatically finding a new path when the path becomes stale (e.g. the goal moves).

 #### Repath Time